QED1224/Toontown-Resources/Guide.md

 If the track is Toon-up, the above result is halved.

 This is repeated for every gag within a particular track.
 So, if multiple toons use the *same gag track* on the *same cog*, the highest `trackExp` is used in the `atkAcc` calculations for all of them.
+The latter requirement is particularly important: In order for weaker gags to inherit an increased `trackExp`, the target(s) of the weaker and stronger gags *must* be the same.

 #### `tgtDef`